-- Intervention delivery is monitored by the Inclusion Team using drop in sessions with written feedback provided. - Layer 2 interventions and exit data are rag rated and discussed during strategic review meetings to inform future planning. - The inclusion team maintains regular contact with the SEND governor to review provision against strategic priorities.
-The agreed report template is then completed and submitted to the governing body. - We invite parents/carers to provide feedback in a variety of ways including structured conversations, parent surveys and the Ofsted Parent View website: https://parentview.ofsted.gov.uk/. - We send home a parent/carer questionnaire, at least annually, to gather their views and to inform the school's inclusion action plan.
+- Intervention delivery is monitored by the Inclusion Team using drop in sessions, sometimes with written feedback provided. - Layer 2 interventions and exit data are RAG rated and discussed during strategic review meetings to inform future planning. - The inclusion team maintains regular contact with the SEND governor to review provision against strategic priorities.
+The agreed report template is then completed and submitted to the governing body. - We invite parents/carers to provide feedback in a variety of ways including structured conversations, parent surveys and the Ofsted Parent View website: https://parentview.ofsted.gov.uk/.